bazholifield/spanish-conversation-practice/README.md

 # Spanish Conversation Practice

-I built this while living in Spain, to help me practice speaking.
+I built this while living in Spain to help me practice speaking.
 It holds a simple conversation with you where it asks a question, listens to your answer, and asks a follow-up question, without using an LLM.
 When you're done, it saves a transcript you can click through word by word to see what you actually said.

 ## How it works